 The Lonely Planet Thorn Three is a good place to ask - http://thorntree.lonelyplanet.com/, and also the embassies.

-No climbing regulations are present.
+2018 no climbing regulations until now.
 No permits, no fees.
-Camping is allowed anywhere, if you camp close to Meteo (Bethlemi Hut) you are to pay 5 lari per tent.
+Camping is allowed anywhere, if you camp close to Meteo (Bethlemi Hut) you are to pay 10 lari per tent.
+Upper camping is also quite popular and free of charge (30 min from the Hut).
+Please take down all the garbage after you.

 Kazbek is possible to climb through all the year but the most convenient time is summer (June-September).
 Great possibilities for ski touring during the winter months.

 Camping is allowed anywhere.
-Bethlemi is the only hut on the route.
+Bethlemi was the only hut on the route, but in 2018 another hut in the middle way to the glacier is constructing.

 SP member Pulsar writes: Key to meteostation: This is a word of caution for climbers who plan to climb Kazbek.
 During peak season, the hut "Meteostation" is almost permanently populated with expeditions.
 You will not have difficulties to sleep there then.
 However, outside the main season, it is possible that you find the hut closed.
 The key is kept down in the village Kazbegi, an the keeper lives along the trail uphill to the Trinity church, at the rim of the village.
 It will be wise to inform down in Kazbegi prior to your trip if the hut is open to avoid unpleasant surprises.